pannonbeard/sinatra_blog/README.md

 ## Goals
 - Make a blog like app
+  - has Users
+  - Users can publishes posts
+  - Users can comments on posts
+  - Users can like and dislikes posts / comments

+- Make Rake tasks to help generate files for Sequel
 - Utilize gems I don't normally use
   - Sequel
   - Haml
+  - bcrypt

-- learning Sequel - the belongs to, and has many connections
+- learning Sequel - the many_to_one (belongs to), and one_to_many (has many) connections
-- Make Rake tasks to help generate files for Sequel
 - Sinatra & Webhooks?
 - Sinatra & Websockets?
 - Rework into a template to start from in the future

+## Todos
+- Make a blog like app
+  - [x] make posts
+  - [ ] add user authentication
+  - [ ] add comments on posts
+  - [ ] add like and dislikes on posts / comments

+- [x] Make Rake tasks to help generate files for Sequel
+- Utilize gems I don't normally use
+  - [x] Sequel
+  - [x] Haml
+  - [ ] bcrypt